SteveParadox/SImple-real-estate-api/README.md

 Built to use with a frontend framework for data collection and operation.

+## Usage
-# To create a development database for the api:
+To create a development database for the api:
 ```
 * cd REPO
 * open terminal